Faeshal/Faeshal.github.io/source/projects/index.md

 ⭐ Responsibility:

-As a Backend Engineer, i build all the Backend System & Functionality **from scratch** and fully responsible to making decisions regarding what technology stack to be used in the Backend to achieve the best performance.
+As a Backend Engineer, i build all the Backend System & Functionality **from scratch** based on requirements.

 🔥 Stack: